 Anyway, for me the genius of this movie is in it not just deciding to be a biopic.
 It’s about Salieri hating this guy, while not being able to shake the fact that his music will never be as good.
 No matter how many people tell Salieri he’s the greatest composer, he knows, in his heart, that’s not true.
 There could easily be a crappy version of this story where Salieri is a villain, but that’s not this.
 There are some of us, who obsess all the time about whether we’re making a historical mark or if we’re just mediocrities, for whom Abraham’s character, and this movie in general, are a cultural touchstone.
 I realize that’s not everyone, but, um, it’s me.
 There are a lot of movies about geniuses.
 There’s another not-great version of this movie that’s basically A Beautiful Mind, but with music.
 Instead, this movie is about a normal person gradually going mad in the face of genius, and to me that’s way more interesting.

 Amadeus cleaned up at the Oscars in its year, winning Best Picture and seven other awards.
 It remains the last movie to date to receive two nominations (for both Abraham and Hulce) in the Best Actor category, as Judas and the Black Messiah achieved this year in Best Supporting Actor category.
-Composer Maurice Jarre, after winning the Best Original Score aware for A Passage to India, quipped that he was lucky Mozart wasn’t eligible in the category that year.
+Composer Maurice Jarre, after winning the Best Original Score award for A Passage to India, quipped in his acceptance speech that he was lucky Mozart wasn’t eligible in the category that year.
 But I do get the impression that today, as the people who saw it when it came out get older and older, Amadeus is increasingly less-watched.
 It made it to #58 on the 1998 version of the AFI Top 100 list, but a decade later fell off completely for reasons that are unclear to me.
 I would really recommend it to everyone, it’s a personal favorite, not to mention the first movie in my lifetime to win a Best Picture award, so that’s something.

 A quick word on the different versions of the movie that are currently available.
 The original theatrical version was rated PG and ran 2 hours and 40 minutes.
 However, the only version I could actually find on streaming was the Director’s Cut, released by Forman in 2002.
 It adds another 20 minutes or so, getting up to three hours if you count the closing credits, and interestingly is rated R. That’s probably because the biggest addition is a sequence that explains why Mozart’s wife hates Salieri as much as she does.
 She comes to him asking for help getting Mozart a well-paying teaching appointment, and Salieri agrees, but with a heavy-handed hint that the price for his help is for her to sleep with him.
 However, when she actually shows up that evening and starts undressing, he panics and calls for a servant, leaving her to desperately cover up.
 We get the sense that he didn’t actually expect her to do it.
 Her bare breasts seem to be the primary reason for the rating difference.
 Forman claims that he originally made the cuts in desperation in an attempt to allow the movie to play more times in a day and be more likely to make its money back.
 He needn’t have worried.
 With a budget of $18 million, it made $55 million in its first month in release.
 Today, one gets the sense that Amadeus would be a prestige Netflix series or something, but I pretty much like it the way it is.